Oxycodone withdrawal symptoms can last about a week and may include:

 The time within which withdrawal symptoms start depend on the formulation of oxycodone taken and the method it was taken.
 Immediate-release formats have a half-life of 3-4 hours, for example, while extended-release oxycodone has a longer half-life of around 12 hours, the journal Clinical and Translational Oncology reports.
 Injecting, snorting, or smoking oxycodone also may send the drug more rapidly into the bloodstream, meaning that it may take an almost instant effect and will likely be active for a shorter period of time, as opposed to when the drug is swallowed in pill or tablet form and digested.

-Detox may begin before withdrawal symptoms start and while the drug is still active in the body.
+In some cases, a detox program may begin even before withdrawal symptoms start—while the drug is still active in the body.
 This way the drug can be safely removed.
 During medical detox, individuals are monitored around the clock for 5-7 days, vital signs are continually checked, and medications may be used to control more difficult withdrawal symptoms.
-If an individual is heavily dependent on oxycodone, took large amounts of the drug for a long time, or has a family or personal history of addiction, medical detox may last up to 10 days.
+Detox may last somewhat longer, on the order of 10 days, if physiologic dependence is severe or if a person has a history previous difficult detox experiences.
 Medical detox ensures that an individual is stable before moving on with a comprehensive substance abuse treatment program.

 Medical detox is oftentimes the initial stage of a more comprehensive substance abuse treatment program that can provide a strong foundation for recovery.
 There are several medications commonly used in opiate medical detox programs that not only help reduce the range and severity of withdrawal side effects, but also serve to help prevent a return to drug abuse, or relapse.